webbie321/webbie321.github.io/_posts/2021-02-28-bypassing-AMSI-like-a-Script-Kiddie.md

 ### Digging up with Frida

-Let's use [Frida](https://frida.re/) to check out what is happening under the hood with the AMSI APIs, following the technique described in [this post]( https://www.contextis.com/en/blog/amsi-bypass).
+Let's use [Frida](https://frida.re/) to check out what is happening under the hood with the AMSI APIs, following the steps described in [this post]( https://www.contextis.com/en/blog/amsi-bypass).
 Having the [list]( https://docs.microsoft.com/en-us/windows/win32/amsi/antimalware-scan-interface-functions) of different AMSI functions can be useful as reference in order to follow this section.